rickstaa/todoist-global-shortcuts-WIN10/index.md

 2. Left click on the "Add Task Shortcut"
 3. Set a keyboard shortcut in the "Keyboard Shortcut" field.

-Ejoy,

-Did you find this workaround usefull?
+Did you find this workaround usefull and want to support other projects like this?